infomiho/socialpostgpt/README.md

-# SocialPostGPT.xyz

-Hello there 👋

-Welcome to the source code of [SocialPostGPT.xyz](https://socialpostgpt.xyz).
+Hello there 👋 Welcome to the source code of [SocialPostGPT.xyz](https://socialpostgpt.xyz).

 We are using:
 - [Wasp](https://wasp-lang.dev) as our full-stack framework